DUNE/p3s/documents/src/JOB.md

 ```
 ./job.py -v 2 -j  /afs/cern.ch/user/n/np04dqm/public/p3s/scripts/test/hitdumptest.json
 ```

+In the command line above, "-v" stands for the verbosity level (which is 2 in this case) and the "-j" option allows the user to supply a job description in the JSON format, stored in a previously prepared JSON file.

 If all works well, you will see a UUID of the job just submitted printed on screen, and it will also be displayed in the p3s monitor at p3s-web.cern.ch, the "jobs" section.
 Upon completion (e.g. when you refresh the monitor page and the sate of the job switches from